-- 5.6.7 Notwithstanding 5.6.5, development may be permitted within the Black Creek Remediation Area identified on Schedule J in accordance with the phased implementation of the Black Creek Remediation Strategy, subject to the following: - a.
-The development phase meeting all flood plain management requirements with respect to ecological management, naturalization and flood remediation (including safe ingress and egress and flood proofing to the level of the regulatory flood and no significant off-site impacts to flooding) to the satisfaction of the TRCA and the City; - b.
-The development phase does not compromise the implementation of future phases of the remediation strategy and associated parkland; - c.
-Updated flood line mapping being prepared and approved by the TRCA recognizing the proposed development phase and that it is protected to the level of the regulatory flood. - 5.6.8 Detailed consideration of the design of the Black Creek channel, open space and related infrastructure shall recognize the prominence and significance of the VMC as well as the ecological significance of Black Creek.
-The upgraded pond and new naturalized creek channel will be integrated in design to a high urban design and sustainability standard and as complementary landscapes. - 5.6.9 Existing uses and structures within the Black Creek Remediation Area shown on Schedule J are not permitted to expand or redevelop until such time as the limit of the upgraded pond and associated public park/open space, and the new naturalized creek channel, associated TRCA buffer and public park/open space, have been defined within the approved flood remediation strategy, including the approved EAs.
-Once the limit is defined, such expansions or redevelopment will contribute toward, or not inhibit, the implementation of the approved remediation strategy.
-Such works are subject to meeting the program, regulatory and policy requirements of the TRCA.
+- 5.6.7 Prior to the conditions of Policy 5.6.6 being satisfied, only the uses existing as of the day this Plan is approved and the construction of servicing and infrastructure forming part of the remedial works of the Black Creek shall be permitted. - 5.6.8 Notwithstanding Policies 5.6.6 and 5.6.7, phased development and site alterations within the Black Creek Remediation Area and lands within the existing floodplain, as identified on Schedule J, may be permitted only if the following conditions have been met to the satisfaction of the City and the TRCA: - a.
+It has been demonstrated that the lands have been removed from the floodplain; - b.
+The development phase or site alteration meets all flood plain management requirements with respect to ecological management, naturalization and flood remediation (including safe ingress and egress and flood proofing to the level of the regulatory flood and no significant off-site impacts to flooding); - The development phase or site alteration does not compromise the implementation of future phases of the remediation strategy and associated parkland; - d.
+Updated flood line mapping based on as-constructed drawings has been prepared by the proponent's qualified engineer and approved by the TRCA; and - e.
+It has been demonstrated that the proposed development phase is protected to the level of the regulatory flood. - 5.6.9 Upon satisfaction of the requirements of Policy 5.6.6 or 5.6.7, the underlying land use designations identified on Schedule F shall come into force for the applicable lands without the need for an amendment to this Plan. - 5.6.10 Notwithstanding Policy 9.2.2.a, existing uses and structures within the Black Creek Remediation Area shown on Schedule J are not permitted to expand or redevelop beyond the existing at-grade footprint until such time as the limit of the upgraded pond and associated public park/open space, and the new naturalized creek channel, associated TRCA buffer and public park/open space, have been defined within the approved flood remediation strategy, including the approved EAs.
+Expansions or redevelopment will contribute toward, or not inhibit, the implementation of the approved remediation strategy.
+Such works are subject to meeting the program, regulatory and policy requirements of the TRCA. - 5.6.11 Detailed consideration of the design of the Black Creek channel, open space and related infrastructure shall recognize the prominence and significance of the VMC as well as the ecological significance of Black Creek.
+The upgraded pond and new naturalized creek channel will be integrated in design to a high urban design and sustainability standard and as complementary landscapes.